 Green Finance Taxonomy

-In order to support the achievement of the objectives of the European Green Deal, recognising the importance of the financial sector and with the aim of combating greenwashing, the European Union included Regulation EU 2020/852 (known as the EU Taxonomy) in the 2018 Action Plan, which establishes the criteria for determining whether an economic activity can be considered environmentally sustainable.
+In order to support the achievement of the objectives of the European Green Deal, recognising the importance of the financial sector and aiming to combat greenwashing, the European Union introduced Regulation (EU) 2020/852 (the EU Taxonomy) in its 2018 Action Plan.
+This Regulation establishes the criteria for determining whether an economic activity can be considered environmentally sustainable.

-According to the Taxonomy, an economic activity is considered sustainable if:
+According to the EU Taxonomy, an economic activity is sustainable if it:

-• it contributes substantially to one or more of the EU's six environmental objectives;
+• contributes substantially to one or more of the EU’s six environmental objectives;

-• it respects the principle of "Do No Significant Harm" (DNSH), i.e. does not harm any of the other objectives;
+• respects the “Do No Significant Harm” (DNSH) principle, meaning it does not significantly harm any of the other objectives;

-• it presents minimum safeguard requirements in order to comply with the OECD guidelines for multinational companies and the UN Guiding Principles on business and human rights.
+• complies with minimum safeguard requirements, in line with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.

 Climate change mitigation